Here are some common questions & answers about the 2010 NY Government Reorganization and Citizen Empowerment Act, or GRACE for short.

 If you have a question that isn't shown send us a comment and we will get the answer for you.

-Q: What is the purpose of the 2010 NY GRACE Act?
+Q: What is the purpose of the 2010 NY GRACE Laws?

-The GRACE act specifically is directed at the lowest levels of incorporated NY State Government, Village Government or Special Districts
+The GRACE change specifically is directed at the lowest levels of incorporated NY State Government, Village Government or Special Districts

-Q: How does the GRACE act make it easier to consolidate or eliminate redundant government?
+Q: How does the GRACE law make it easier to consolidate or eliminate redundant government?

-A: Specifically the GRACE law provides TWO methods to reorganize local government levels.
-Under the GRACE act, a consolidation or dissolution of a local government entity may be initiated by that local entity’s governing body (Village Board), or by an initiative petition of electors residing in a particular entity (Village Residents).
+A: Specifically GRACE provides TWO methods to reorganize local government levels.
+Under the GRACE law, a consolidation or dissolution of a local government entity may be initiated by that local entity’s governing body (Village Board), or by an initiative petition of electors residing in a particular entity (Village Residents).

 While the preferred method of NY Government consolidation or dissolution is through a Village Board initiated process, the law also provides a method for empowered citizens to request their Village consider consolidation or dissolution though a Village Dissolution Referendum that would be put up for vote in that local government entity, (ie. Village Dissolution Vote)